justunsix/dotfiles-playbook/dotfiles-manager/README.md

 ## About the Vagrantfile

-- Sets up a virtual machine (VM) with Ubuntu
+- Sets up a Linux virtual machine (VM)
 - Installs Ansible in the VM and uses it with a playbook to further set up the VM with software.
 Ansible can be used to manage dotfiles later.
 - For convenience:
   - Copies certain configuration files from the host machine to the VM and mounts dotfiles repositories